Discrete State Diffusion Models: A Sample Complexity Perspective: Conclusion

 \section{Conclusion}

 We investigate the sample complexity of training discrete-state diffusion models using sufficiently expressive neural networks.
 We derive a sample complexity bound of $\widetilde{\mathcal{O}}(\epsilon^{-2})$, which, to our knowledge, is the first such result under this setting.
-Notably, our analysis avoids exponential dependence on the data dimension and network parameters.
-For comparison, existing works assume a bound over the efficiency of the trained network, while we have decomposed this error, using SGD for training through a dataset of finite size.
+Notably, our analysis avoids exponential dependence on the data dimension.
+For comparison, existing works assume a bound over the efficiency of the trained network, while we have decomposed this error, using SGD for training through a dataset of finite size. \\ Recent work by \citet{sahoo2026orderoptimalsamplecomplexityrectified} shows that rectified flow matching (RFM) also achieves an order optimal $\widetilde{\mathcal{O}}(\epsilon^{-2})$ sample complexity, improving upon the $\widetilde{\mathcal{O}}(\epsilon^{-4})$ rate known for continuous flow matching \citep{gaur2025generativemodelingcontinuousflows}.
+Developing guarantees for discrete flow matching counterparts remains an important direction for future work, with the potential to improve practical performance.
+Additionally, a more refined treatment of approximation error arising from finite-capacity neural networks remains an open and promising avenue for further study.